hashbhavik/tindog/README.md

-A conceptual website built using pure HTML, CSS & Bootstrap
+A conceptual website - tinder for dogs ;)
+Built using pure HTML, CSS & Bootstrap